daveray/familiar/README.md

+*NOTE: Clojure STM currently doesn't work due to an interaction between JRuby's exception handling and Clojure's use of exceptions for retry flow control.* [More here](https://jira.codehaus.org/browse/JRUBY-6149).

 _My Ruby-meta-fu isn't that strong.
 In fact, this might be a terrible idea.
 Suggestions welcome._

 Want to use Clojure's persistent, lazy data structures and concurrency primitives, but afraid of parentheses?
 Try it from Ruby.